Sign up bonuses are one of my favorite ways to earn credit card rewards.

 - Hotel Indigo

 - Crowne Plaza and more.

-Another amazing benefit is the free anniversary night which can be used at over 5,000 hotels worldwide.
+Another amazing benefit is the free anniversary night, earned each anniversary, which can be used at hotels with a point redemption level of 40,000 points or less.
 You’ll also automatically earn Platinum Elite Status.

-The annual fee for this card is $49 per year, but it is waived during the first year.
+The annual fee for this card is $89 per year, but it is waived the first year.

 Airline Credit Cards

 Southwest Rapid Rewards Plus and Premier Credit Cards from Chase

 If you fly on Southwest these cards offer some tremendous sign up bonus values!

 Both credit cards, the Southwest Rapid Rewards Plus and Premier, are currently offering up to 80,000 bonus points.

 You earn 50,000 points after spending $2,000 on purchases in the first three months.
 Then, earn an additional 30,000 bonus points after spending $10,0000 on purchases in the first 9 months from account opening.